oceanlau/garbage/OperatingSystems/README.md

   - Performance: small overhead.

 - Locks: spinlock or mutex.
 Need hardware support to implement:
   - Atomic instructions: test-and-set.
-Can be used to implement spinlocks.
+Set to true but return old flag value.
+Break out of while loop if old value is different from new value.
+Can also be implemented using atomic swap.
+This is used to implement spinlocks.
   - Disabling interrupts: no context switch anymore.
 Disabled only within acquire() and release().

 ## Semaphores and Monitors